glovenkevin/order-app-client/README.md

 1. Prepare android emulator
 2. Prepare firebase project and set it up with the firebase key
 3. Make sure `firebase_options.dart` exist in /lib folder

+## On Progress Item

+1. Add caching in client side using `Cache-Control` tag and `Last-Modified` in header
+2. Admin Page